The 20 Best Stiff Person Syndrome Doctors Near Me in San Antonio, TX

 Languages Spoken:

 Juan Garza is a primary care provider, practicing in Family Medicine in San Antonio, Texas.
 Dr. Garza is rated as an Experienced provider by MediFind in the treatment of Stiff Person Syndrome.
-His top areas of expertise are Familial Combined Hyperlipidemia, Xanthoma, Cirrhosis, and Infant Hyperglycemia.
-Dr. Garza is currently accepting new patients.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Familial Combined Hyperlipidemia, Xanthoma, Cirrhosis, and Infant Hyperglycemia.

 Experienced in Stiff Person Syndrome